Yampss/Agents-Pipeline/README.md

 Comprehensive QC Checks: Includes audio corruption, extension, and sample rate checks, with configurable execution based on input availability.
 Extensive Logging: Logs all operations and errors to pipeline.log for traceability.

+- 🎉 Updates (2025-05) Speech-QC AGent is submitted for acceptance in ACL-2025

 ## Technical Architecture

 ### Core Components: